 - Textiles – Paris – Echos;

 - Alberto & Roy, Societa Italiana Novita Tessili.

-Before the colour revolution, people wore colourful clothes and there were fashion trends.
-The patterns that were 'in fashion' already changed every six months in the 18th century.
+Before the color revolution, people wore colorful clothes and there were fashion trends.
+The patterns that were ‘in fashion’ already changed every six months in the 18th century.
 The scale on which fashion was produced and the speed of change did increase after the second industrial revolution.